-AP English Language and Composition is considered moderate difficulty, with class alumnae rating it 5.2/10 for overall difficulty (the 14th-most-difficult out of the 28 large AP classes surveyed).
+• AP English Language and Composition is considered moderate difficulty, with class alumnae rating it 5.2/10 for overall difficulty

-The pass rate is lower than other AP classes, with 56% graduating with a 3 or higher.
+• The pass rate is much lower than other AP classes, with 54% graduating with a 3 or higher

 Alumnae reviewers found the course enjoyable, and reviews focus on course difficulty, the time and work required, and the importance of a good base of knowledge and regular exam practice.